Xerren09/eKreta-WebAPI-documentation/README.md

 * The actual response is not as neatly formatted as it is here.
 I am sorry.

 #### Parsing tips:
-* don't use char count as landmarks.
-Because it is a json, it's the safest to use char: " as a good landmark for parsing.
+* Don't use char counts as landmarks.
+As the response is a json, it's the safest to use char " as a good landmark for parsing.
 Example for a simple parser, written to get the first class' starting time (starts after the 65th " char):
 ```C#
 firstclasstart = "";